isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/design-page-layout.md

 >[!NOTE]
 >
 >For this procedure, it is assumed that you have created the First page variant for a chapter page layout.
-For instructions on how to create a page variant, see _Create the first, right, or left page layout variants_.
+For instructions on how to create a page variant, see [Create the first, right, or left page layout variants](#page-layout-variants).

 1. Open the required page layout for editing.